-Summary of the plan for the operation of the facility once development is complete.
+Provide a summary of the plan for the operation of the facility once development is complete.
 Include the estimated annual costs, as well as the planned sources of operations funding.

 The plan for the management and operation of the public education/history space must include a proposed operating partner with experience running similar facilities.